maquenneville/table-botty-/README.md

 Interact with the bot using the provided commands or by describing tasks related to CSV files and data tables.
 The bot will attempt to execute the requested tasks to the best of its abilities.

 # Notes
 The functions available to the bot are declared in the tool_calls dictionary and their corresponding descriptions in the tool_descriptions list.
 If you wish to expand the functionality of the bot, you can add more functions and their descriptions.
 So far there are only a few (but powerful) tools, and I will be expanding them over time.
+If using the "database" mode, it will use the truncated list of database-specific tools in db_tool_descriptions and db_tool_calls.

 # License
 This project is licensed under the terms of the MIT license.